MicroMkr/ESP32-Radio-Internet-Streamers/README.md

+This is a fully functional Internet Radio Based on ESP32-S3

 ![IMG_3577](https://github.com/user-attachments/assets/19e128bc-b9b6-4e2b-bd15-aea5ab638663)

 ![IMG_3576](https://github.com/user-attachments/assets/ca0a1ff1-3cd8-4685-a9a8-28e3d01f89e3)

-A repository where you can find the documantation, various firmware version and the enclosures 3D files, : https://tinyurl.com/4yduvmdj
+A repository where you can find documantation, various firmware version and enclosures 3D files, : https://tinyurl.com/4yduvmdj

 <img width="228" height="228" alt="image" src="https://github.com/user-attachments/assets/e6c9b7a2-3e71-4442-8183-ced2320a94c2" />

 For any quations Email me to: themicromaker@outlook.com

-This is a fully functional Internet Radio Based on ESP32-S3

 Important Note: To enable the sound it is required to purchase a license key